gwg313/hugo-blog/content/posts/flake1.md

     );
 }
 ```
-Lets go over the compontents
+Lets briefly cover the components,

 1. **Nixpkgs Input:**
    The `inputs.nixpkgs.url` specifies the Nixpkgs Flake input, referencing the GitHub repository and setting the reference to `nixos-unstable`.